July 7, 2026

 Check which Grant best suits what you are planning for National Science Week.

-The Science Week Library Activities booklet offers case studies, activity ideas and heaps of resources.
+The Science Week Library Activities booklet also offers case studies, activity ideas and heaps of resources.

 Neighbourhood Houses